Note: You do not need to own a Silhouette or Cricut in order to recreate this Silhouette Deer Head Appliqué. Read more to find out how.

 That’s what I love about my Silhouette.
 They have a ton of ideas and a ton of tutorials.
 I made shirts for my grandsons, a onesie for my granddaughter, and a baby gift.
 It took me less than 2 hours from start to finish.

 First, I went to the Silhouette Online store and purchased the Finnley Patterned Deer (just like the blog tutorial) for $.99.
 It instantly loaded into my Silhouette software and I was ready to get started.
-Note: You can download Silhouette’s software for free in order to recreate this appliqué.
-The only difference is you will have to hand cut the design.

 The design has lots of details and is broken out into its many parts in the software.
 I used the break-apart button in the software and separated out the design features.
 Then I deleted everything except the deer head.